quicwg/base-drafts/draft-ietf-quic-transport.md

 The client then attempts to create a connection using that version.
 Though the content of the Initial packet the client sends might not change in response to version negotiation, a client MUST increase the packet number it uses on every packet it sends.
-Packets MUST continue to use long headers and MUST include the new negotiated protocol version.
+Packets MUST continue to use long headers ({{long-header}}) and MUST include the new negotiated protocol version.

 The client MUST use the long header format and include its selected version on all packets until it has 1-RTT keys and it has received a packet from the server